Is Diet Coke Low FODMAP? A Guide for IBS Sufferers

 2. Caffeine Sensitivity

-- Diet Coke contains caffeine, which some people with IBS find a gut stimulant.
-If caffeine triggers your symptoms, you can opt for caffeine-free diet coke instead.
+• Diet Coke contains caffeine, which some people with IBS find a gut stimulant.
+If caffeine triggers your symptoms, you can opt for a caffeine-free diet Coke instead.

 3. Artificial sweeteners and gut sensitivity